Questions to Ask at The End of an Interview

 6th February 2020

-Going to an interview can be a really daunting experience; it can be tempting to get out of there as quickly as possible when it’s over but asking questions at the end of an interview can really reinforce your application!
-Here at Bromak, we have brainstormed a list of some important questions you can ask at an interview that will really leave a lasting impression on your potential new employer.
+Going to an interview can be a really daunting experience.
+It can be tempting to get out of there as quickly as possible when it’s over.
+Asking questions at the end of an interview can really reinforce your application!
+We have brainstormed a list of some important questions you can ask at an interview.
+This will leave a lasting impression on your potential new employer.

 What do you like the most about working here?